psychemedia/storytelling-notes/fairy_midwife.md

 ## Variants in Northern Mythology

-As well as being a staple of "fairy" lore, the midwife / nurse / ointment motifs also appear in other traditions, as described in Benjamin Thorpe's *Northern mythology, comprising the principal popular traditions and superstitions of Scandinavia, north Germany, and the Netherlands* published across three volumes in 1851.
+As well as being a staple of "fairy" lore, the midwife / nurse / ointment motifs also appear in other traditions.
+Benjamin Thorpe's *Northern mythology, comprising the principal popular traditions and superstitions of Scandinavia, north Germany, and the Netherlands* published across three volumes in 1851 includes several such variants.

 ```{admonition}  *Northern mythology*, in three volumes, Benjamin Thorpe, 1851
 :class: dropdown seealso